 Calvinism and Baptist Creeds

-So at what point was Calvinistic predestination dropped from the Baptist creed?
+So at what point was Calvin’s view of predestination dropped from the Baptist creed?
 Never, because it was never IN a Baptist creed.

-But Calvin's beliefs about predestination and about who Jesus died for were quietly left out (although a few smaller Baptist denominations and a number of independent churches still hold to them).
+But Calvin's more extreme beliefs about predestination and about whether Jesus really died for everybody were quietly left out (although a few smaller Baptist denominations and a number of independent churches still hold to them).